LPXTT/SimTrack/README.md

 There are several private distribution and data loading codes which can not be published.
 Therefore, I am changing the pipeline to the public reposity [STARK](https://github.com/researchmm/Stark).
 It will take some time to fully convert the code from [Pysot](https://github.com/STVIR/pysot) to [STARK](https://github.com/researchmm/Stark).
 For now, we first release the testing code.
 The training code will come as soon as possible.
-Thank you for your understanding!
+Thanks for your understanding!

 ## Requirements
 - torch==1.8.1